Get prescription treatment to head off hair loss, without a trip to the doctor

 Can anyone use minoxidil?

-It's recommended that certain people do not use minoxidil hair loss products.
+It's recommended that certain people don’t use minoxidil hair loss products, including:

 • Under 18s and over 65s